-Layer of Protection Analysis (LOPA) is an analytical procedure which uses the outputs from Hazard Identification methods such as Hazard and Operability Study to quantitatively estimate the frequency of an identified consequence occurring.
+Layer of Protection Analysis (LOPA) is an analytical procedure which uses the outputs from Hazard Identification methods such as Hazard and Operability Study to quantitatively estimate the frequency/likelihood of an identified consequence occurring.
 The occurrence of the consequence is assessed and a ‘tolerable’ frequency target is assigned.
 The more severe the identified consequence is, the lower the target frequency needs to be.
-The technique takes account of the effect of the initiating events which could be control system or equipment failure or human error all the way through ‘modifiers’ such as time at risk to protective barriers such as alarms and trips.
+The technique takes account of the effect of the initiating events which could be control system or equipment failure or human error all the way through ‘modifiers’ such as time at risk, probability of ignition and explosion, to protective barriers such as alarms and trips.
 The outcome indicates if the target tolerable frequency is achieved and if not, what further risk reduction is required.
+This may result in the deployment of Safety Instrument Systems.
 LOPA is one of the most popular risk assessment methods described in the International Electrotechnical Commission standard IEC 61511.

 Designed for you, if you are...